pnp/cli-microsoft365/docs/docs/cmd/spo/hubsite/hubsite-list.md

 ## Options

 `-i, --includeAssociatedSites`
-: Include the associated sites in the result (only in JSON output)
+: Include the associated sites in the result (only in JSON output).

 --8<-- "docs/cmd/_global.md"